Tick fact sheet | Field of Mars EEC

 What is the life cycle of a tick?

+Ticks have four main life stages: egg, larva, nymph and adult.
 Larvae hatch from eggs and climb vegetation to find a first host.
-After feeding, they drop off and moult into a nymph.
-Nymphs then feed and moult into adults.
-Adult females need a blood meal to produce eggs, which are laid on the ground.
+After feeding, they drop to the ground and moult into a nymph.
+Nymphs then find another host, feed, and moult into adults.

-- Call 000 immediately if someone has trouble breathing, becomes dizzy, collapses, or shows signs of anaphylaxis after a tick bite.
+If you find a tick on you, tell an adult straight away.
+Do not scratch or squeeze it.
+Follow current health advice about tick bites and tick allergy.
+Call 000 immediately if someone has trouble breathing, becomes dizzy, collapses, or shows signs of anaphylaxis after a tick bite.

 Related fact sheets